 ProQuest Subscription Renewal

-The invoice period is July 1 through June 30, annually.
+The invoice period for Statewide Database Licensing members is July 1 through June 30, automatically renewed annually.
 Individual library costs can vary slightly from year to year, depending on whether libraries drop out, or new libraries join during the previous year.
 Exact costs will be calculated early in June, and sent to ProQuest for invoicing.
 If your library needs to be invoiced prior to June 30, please contact us so that we can request expedited invoicing for you.

-For school libraries, renewal (or cancellation) is through your local ESD (Educational Service District).
+For school libraries, renewal (or cancellation) is through your local Educational Service District (ESD).

 Joining the SDL Project